iotaledger/bee/docs/dev/specs/packable.md

 `Packable::PackError` or `Packable::UnpackError` type different from
 `Infallible`.
 In that case the user can specify a custom error type using the `#[packable(pack_error = ...)]` and `#[packable(unpack_error = ...)]` attributes.
-The type used in these attribute must implement `From<E>` where `E` can be the associated error types of any field of the type.
+The type used in these attributes must implement `From<E>` where `E` can be the associated error types of any field of the type.

 ### Wrapped views

 Some types might be packed and unpacked in different ways.
-An example of this are collections with dynamic-lengthas most of them are packed by prefixing their length.
+An example of this are collections with dynamic-length as most of them are packed by prefixing their length.
 However, the integer type used to encode the length prefix might change according to the context.